-Estate Planning Lawyer Roseville California
+Roseville Estate Planning Lawyer

-Estate Planning Lawyer Roseville CA
+Estate Planning Lawyer Roseville, CA

-Estate Planning Lawyer Roseville CaliforniaNeed an Estate Planning Lawyer Roseville CA trusts?
-Roseville residents know that at Yee Law Group, PC LLP, we bring an extraordinary depth of experience to the asset management and estate planning services we provide our clients.
+Need an estate planning lawyer Roseville, CA trusts?
+Roseville residents know that at Yee Law Group Inc. LLP, we bring an extraordinary depth of experience to the asset management and estate planning services we provide our clients.
 Managing and protecting all that you’ve earned can be a daunting task.
 Properly structuring your investments, developing tax strategies that minimize liability, and constructing a comprehensive estate plan that actually accomplishes your goals are just a few of the challenges involved when the time comes to get your financial house in order.

-Yee Law Group, PC LLP founder Dr. Kent Meyer has a multidisciplinary background that includes estate, business, and tax planning, allowing us to offer advice and counsel that takes into consideration a wide range of legal, financial, and practical issues that impact the effectiveness of an estate plan.
+Yee Law Group Inc. LLP founder Dr. Kent Meyer has a multidisciplinary background that includes estate, business, and tax planning, allowing us to offer advice and counsel that takes into consideration a wide range of legal, financial, and practical issues that impact the effectiveness of an estate plan.
 Additionally, Dr. Meyer’s extensive global experience allows him to develop sophisticated international estate plans that cross borders while covering all bases.

 Wills & Trusts